 - Students who miss a quiz or test must make up the quiz or test on the day they return.
 The only exceptions will be family emergencies/illness, which must be confirmed by a signed parent note or e-mail.

 - If a student is suspended, is on campus suspension or is truant, the missing work is due the day they return.

 - For credit, students must write their full name, date and period on all assignments.
 Papers without names do not earn any credit.

 - To help me in grading your assignments, I ask that assignments must be neatly written and not torn or crumpled.
 Sloppy assignments will be returned, recopied and turned in the following day with the original assignment for full credit.

 - Students must show all work on all problems.
 No work = No credit!
-Homework with no work shown will be returned, finished and turned in the following day with the original assignment.
-Work is show in 3 parts: 1) write out the problem from the book (with some exceptions) 2) show all steps, even what you can do in your head or on a calculator (no exceptions) 3) show the complete answer boxed, circled or highlighted.
-Work assigned from the workbook will need to have work shown on a separate page, stapled to the back.
+Work is show by showing all steps, even what you can do in your head or on a calculator and having the complete answer boxed, circled or highlighted.

 - All math homework, quizzes and tests must be done in pencil.

 In addition to the school rules, the following are rules designed to create a classroom atmosphere that promotes respect for others, fairness, creativity, and learning:

 - Be SAFE in the classroom, moving to your seat and ready to work before the tardy bell rings.
 Keep your area clean and your bag and books out of the aisles.
 Please put your backpack under your desk.